TheArtSite

 A group box is a special control you can use to organize a set of controls.
 A group box is a rectangular frame with an optional label that surrounds a set of controls.

-A group box can be used by wrapping your elements with the fieldset
+A group box can be used by wrapping your elements with the fieldset tag.

 It contains a sunken outer border and a raised inner border, resembling an engraved box